 Eventually, the labels we collect in the guessing process are extremely sparse.
 In our experiments, more than $95\%$ of the guesses are a miss, causing our training-set to be extremely unbalanced towards the negative class.

 \paragraph{Model definition and training} We construct our model over a residual structure \cite{resnet} primarily composed of mono-dimensional convolution layers.
-Here, input strings are first embedded at character-level via a linear transformation; then, a series of residual blocks are sequentially applied to extract a global representation for dictionary words.
+Here, input strings are first embedded at character-level via an embedding matrix; then, a series of residual blocks are sequentially applied to extract a global representation for dictionary words.
 Finally, such representations are mapped into the label-space by means of a single, linear layer that performs the classification task.
+To note that, although the model applies over sequential data, the use of a convolutional network instead of a recurrent one is essential to reduce inference latency.
+This will be critical in the context of our application (see Section~\ref{sec:amra}).

-This architecture is trained in a multi-label classification; each output of the final dense layer is squashed in the interval $[0,1]$ via the logit function, and binary cross entropy is applied to each probability separately.
-The network's loss is then obtained by summing up all the cross-entropies of the $|\RS|$ classes.
+This architecture is trained in a multi-label classification; each output of the final dense layer is squashed in the interval $[0,1]$ via the sigmoid function, and binary cross entropy is applied to each probability separately.
+The network's loss is then obtained by summing up all the cross-entropies of the $|\RS|$ classes/rules.